alexseymer/WAPOR2023_W5_ASDQ/README.md

 ```

 A web browser window should pop-up and you can start working with Jupyter Lab.

+We recommend to install the `jupyterlab-mathjax2` right away as the notebooks contain math expressions, which might not render properly.

 > [!NOTE]
 > In Windows you might be required to use the so called "Anaconda Prompt", if you decided to skip adding conda to your path environment.